McCoy v. Louisiana: Dissent

 Justice Samuel Alito dissented, joined by Justices Clarence Thomas and Neil Gorsuch.
 Alito argued that the Court had misunderstood the facts of McCoy's case.
 While the majority described English's strategy as a concession of guilt, Alito pointed out that English had only conceded that McCoy killed the three victims while maintaining that McCoy did not have the mental state required for first-degree murder.
 Because both the actus reus and the mental state must be proven for a first-degree murder conviction in Louisiana, Alito argued, English had not actually conceded McCoy's guilt of the first-degree murder charge.

 Alito also argued that the Court's decision would have problematic implications for trial attorneys deciding whether to concede certain elements of a charged offense.
 For example, in defending a client charged with possession of a firearm by a convicted felon, Alito noted, the Court's decision left unclear whether an attorney would be bound by the client's frivolous insistence on refusing to admit that he had a prior felony conviction, which could easily be proven.

+Subsequent Developments

+McCoy was moved from Louisiana's death row at Angola State Prison to the maximum security unit at the Bossier Parish Correctional Center to be held for retrial.
+Initial hearings were scheduled for May 22, 2023.
+Bossier Parish prosecutors intended to again pursue first-degree murder charges.
+During pretrial hearings, defense counsel petitioned for a mental health evaluation, claiming that McCoy lacked an understanding of the situation and was unable to assist with preparing his own defense.
+The judge approved the request in January 2024.
+In July 2024, the judge concurred with a panel of three doctors that McCoy lacked the mental capacity to defend himself.
+McCoy was ordered to Feliciana Forensic Facility for treatment, with status updates to be sent to the judge every 90 days.